thatdevgirl/guidepost-spanish/README.md

 On page load, a word is chosen at random.

 * Press the `spacebar` or click to toggle between Spanish and English.
-* Press the `return` key to go to another random word.
+* Press the `return` key or swipe to go to another random word.

-## References

-* jQuery mobile events library: https://github.com/GianlucaGuarini/Tocca.js